Riverbank Precinct Code Amendment

 The Liberal Govt (and Labour) should take note that taking our parklands by stealth and destroying the most beautiful parts is Not OK, and there is an election coming soon.

-R over 2 years ago
+R about 3 years ago

 This proposal filling up more space in our parkland heritage is appalling.
 It is insulting to think that citizens continually have to defend such a precious and obvious asset against rampaging public action.

-G over 2 years ago
+G about 3 years ago

 Colonel Light was a visionary when he designed Adelaide and the Parklands.
 I cannot say the same about the proposed redevelopment of the Riverfront Precinct.
 Isn't it enough that we have the refurbished and expanded Entertainment Centre, Festival Theatre and Oval (and footbridge).
 Development of Pinky Flat is really not necessary - especially when it is not clear what is intended (black zones).
 We should be focusing on livability especially as the summer temperatures are rising.
 It is 'short-sighted' to see developments such as this one being proposed.
 What about fixing up the actual 'eye sores' of the CDB.
 Also please put a stop to good agriculture land around Adelaide being sold for large housing developments.
 We need to plan with a vision comparable to Light's for a sustainable future in relation to climate change, living and food security.
 Please protect the parklands for now and future generations.

-Michelle_1987 over 2 years ago
+Michelle_1987 about 3 years ago

 Crazy and short sightedness of this plan to take even more parklands and cover it with permanent structures.
 Adelaide is known for its beautiful green belt of native vegetation and open green spaces surrounding the city.
 This plan to change the zoning is just another land grab for wealthy developers.
 When as a society will be appreciate the natural surroundings that we have.
 Once its built on, we will never get it back.
 Total opposed to this land rezoning plan within the park lands and riverbank

-emily26 over 2 years ago
+emily26 about 3 years ago